 Just being or doing absolutely nothing is a healthy way to live and accepting that you are going to do absolutely nothing is even healthier.
 Doing nothing grounds us and enables us to shed those day to day concerns.
 The direct effect is that our daily lives become much easier, our thought processes become calmer and everything seems simpler.

-In reality, in many cases mindfulness could be re-labelled as mind-FULL-ness, whereby instead of feeling a sense of presence, a feeling of guilt pervades because you can’t find time to practice, or a feeling of guilt if you believe you haven’t performed it as well as you could or feel you should, or after constant practice you think you are ‘doing it wrong’ because you are not experiencing the desired results or maybe you set yourself unrealistic expectations.
+In many cases mindfulness could be re-labelled as mind-FULL-ness.
+Instead of feeling a sense of presence, a feeling of guilt pervades.
+You can’t find time to practice, or a feeling of guilt if you believe you haven’t performed it as well as you could or feel you should.
+After constant practice you think you are ‘doing it wrong’ because you are not experiencing the desired results.

-As a result, mindfulness doesn’t do what you assumed it was designed to do, because presence has now been replaced with stress or even distress.
-This clearly has the opposite effect of its intentions and in some cases, can exacerbate the chaos, adding more worries to the list.
+Mindfulness doesn’t do what you assumed it was designed to do.
+Presence has now been replaced with stress or even distress.
+This clearly has the opposite effect of its intentions which can exacerbate the chaos, adding more worries to the list.

 There is good evidence that doing nothing is more than OK – it is great for you.
 According to Manfred Kets de Vries, Clinical Professor of Leadership Development,

 Mindfulness can also enhance attentiveness, something that Psychology Professor David Strayer of the University of Utah describes as the Holy Grail.
-Focus and attention can be disrupted by doing too much and being too little.
+Doing too much can disrupt your focus and attention.

 “Attention is the holy grail,” Mr. Strayer says.
 “Everything that you’re conscious of, everything you let in, everything you remember and you forget, depends on it.”